department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/research/adoption-study/conversation-guide.md

 - How often do you login?
 - For what purpose?

-2. If does not mention My HealtheVet,
-- What about with My HealtheVet?
+2. **If does not mention My HealtheVet**, What about with My HealtheVet?
 - How often do you login?
 - For what purpose?

 **Note why participants typically log in to VA.gov and MHV - to be used later in the study**

 ## <a name="set-up"></a> Set up & sign-in (10 minutes)